av3nger/cf-images/README.txt

 = 1.4.0 =

+Changed:
+* Improved detection of image sizes

 Fixed:
+* Issues with lazy loading
 * When full offload is enabled, images are not displaying on front-end
 * Removing of scaled images